Cologne Stadtbahn: Chorweiler extension

-In 1973 the extension was continued to its new and current (2022) underground terminus Chorweiler which is shared with the S-Bahn line S11.
+In 1973, the extension was completed at an underground terminus at Köln-Chorweiler station, which is shared with the S-Bahn line S11.
 Since 2003, line 15 operates this part of the network.

-Eberplatz and Nippes tunnels
+Ebertplatz and Nippes tunnels

-In 1974 the so far biggest opening of tunnels happened: The lines from Breslauer Platz and Hansaring to the zoo and under the Neusser Straße with a quad-platform station at Ebertplatz.
-The station is built for efficient operation with few grade crossings of different lines.
-The tunnels leading to Hansaring are connected creating an underground turning loop.
-At Reichensbergerplatz the start of a tunnel in the direction of Amsterdamer Straße was used for another turning loop.
+Another major extension came in 1974 with the opening of the Ebertplatz and Nippes tunnels.

-In addition to the continuation of the Innenstadttunnel, the tunnel under the Neusser Straße (Ebertplatz, Lohsestraße, Florastraße, Neusser Straße/Gürtel) was a priority, because the street is a narrow main street that was the most used part of the network at the time, outside of the city center.
-To get a higher reduction in travel time from the north parts of the city, higher stop spacing was used, at the price of a worse service for residents.
-Because of financing problems the tunnel had to end at the station Mollwitzstraße instead of continuing to the split of the line at Wilhelm-Sollman-Straße, and the ramp was built as a temporary solution, enabling later continuation of the tunnel.
+The north-south portion of the tunnel was an extension of the Innenstadttunnel under Neusser Straße, adding underground stations at Ebertplatz (shared with the west-east tunnel), Lohsestraße, Florastraße, and Neusser Straße/Gürtel.
+This tunnel was considered a priority because Neusser Straße is a relatively narrow main street and was the most used part of the network outside the city center at the time.
+Because of financing problems, the tunnel ended just before Mollwitzstraße station instead of continuing to the split of the line at Wilhelm-Sollman-Straße station, and the ramp was built as a temporary solution, enabling the later continuation of the tunnel.

+The west-east portion of the tunnel put trains under the Cologne Ring for the first time.
+From west to east, trains went underground at a temporary ramp just past Christophstraße station, served new underground stations at Hansaring, Ebertplatz (shared with the north-south tunnel) and Reichenspergerplatz, before returning to the surface at a ramp west of Zoo/Flora station.
+Turning loops were built at both ends.

+The two lines meet at Ebertplatz station, which was designed to minimize the number of times trains would need to crossover tracks to maximize the efficiency of the station and tunnels.